Skip to the main content.

 Backstory: The history of the subdomain SEO debate

-In the 2000s, when Google was less sophisticated, conventional SEO wisdom held that subdirectories (e.g. example.com/blog) were the way to go instead of subdomains (e.g. blog.example.com) and that your primary domain wouldn’t get any SEO credit for rankings earned by a subdomain.
-Meaning Google treated a subdomain 100% separately from a domain in website rankings.
+In the 2000s, when Google was less sophisticated, conventional SEO wisdom held that subdirectories (e.g., example.com/blog) were the way to go instead of subdomains (e.g., blog.example.com) and that your primary domain wouldn’t get any SEO credit for rankings earned by a subdomain.
+This means Google treated a subdomain 100% separately from a domain in website rankings.
 In 2011, Google substantially changed its search algorithm to acknowledge subdomains as part of domains, but the debate persists.

 Subdirectories